If you have the details for a portfolio in a spreadsheet then it should be possible to import that data by cut'n'paste into a HiddenLevers portfolio.

 Now press Ctrl-V to paste the copied cells into the modal:

 At this point, if all we want to do is stress test the portfolio against the HiddenLevers scenarios, it can be saved (click the blue "Save" button) and is ready to go!
-There are two additonal options circled in red in the picture below - whether we want to share the portfolio with other users in our organisation (tick box next to "Share Portfolio?" for yes); and set a threshold for loss tolerance for HiddenLevers Risk Monitoring which will alert you to when the portfolio is judged to be at risk under our range of scenarios (set a percentage loss tolerance in the text box next to "Loss Tol. (%)"):
+There are two additional options highlighted in red in the picture below - whether we want to share the portfolio with other users in our organization; and set an AUM fee to account for a management fee: